ten-protocol/foundation/governance-guidelines.md

 There are three types of change that affect the Network and the Foundation, which require a controlled change process and a vote described in 5.5, and are defined as Governance Proposals:

 1. All changes to the Stichting Articles of Association and By-laws are defined as Constitutional Governance Proposals.
 2. All changes to Network participation criteria, charges, budgets, change management process and other business areas not defined in Articles of Association or By-laws are defined as Business Governance Proposals in section 5.2.
-3. All changes to technical parameters and notary criteria, which affect the nodes of participants, are defined as Technical Governance Proposals in section 5.3.
+3. All changes to technical parameters and consensus criteria, which affect the nodes of participants, are defined as Technical Governance Proposals in section 5.3.
-[GT] switch notary criteria for consensus criteria?

 Any changes in the day to day internal implementation of network services by any Operator(s) appointed by the Foundation, which do not impact the wider network, are out of scope as Governance Proposals.